exabyteso/amazonmq-activemq-labs/Java/Openwire/Lab1/README.md

+1. Browse to the AmazonMQExample.java file in Cloud9 console on the left (/amazonmq-activemq-labs/Java/Openwire/Lab1/src/main/java/amazonmqexample/AmazonMQExample.java).
+Open the file and make the below changes:

-1. Modify the queue name in lines 57 and 92 to your @handle.
+* Modify the queue name in lines 57 and 92 to your @handle.

 2. Execute `./gradlew build` to build and package the changes.
 3. Execute `./gradlew run` to execute the build jar.